Netflix/spectator-cpp/README.md

 # Spectator-cpp

-This implements a basic [Spectator](https://github.com/Netflix/spectator) library for instrumenting Go applications.
+This implements a basic [Spectator](https://github.com/Netflix/spectator) library for instrumenting C++ applications.
 It consists of a thin client designed to send metrics through [spectatord](https://github.com/Netflix-Skunkworks/spectatord).

 ## Instrumenting Code